-Consideration must then be given to the purpose of the Bonds and whether the proceeds will be used to finance one or more projects of the Board.
-As discussed above, we assume that the proceeds of the Bonds will be used only to pay Project Costs.
-The Project is a series of construction projects and capital improvements outlined in the Board's Capital Improvement Program, as in effect and amended from time to time.
 Although we have found no case that has definitively decided what constitutes a project for purposes of Section 902(2)(E), in both the Heffernan and Sierra Kings cases, the debtors used the applicable bond proceeds to fund the capital improvement costs of their respective hospital districts.
-Therefore, we believe it is a reasonable extension of such cases, as well as the language of the statute, to conclude that the capital improvement costs of the School District constitute project costs, particularly where such costs are described and itemized in the Board's Capital Improvement Program.
-The costs of the Project may include certain administrative expenses, including employee salaries appropriately allocated to the Project or professional fees and expenses, but we assume that all such costs are directly related to the Project and that the Board will not use the proceeds of the Bonds to pay its general operating expenses.
+Therefore, we believe it is a reasonable extension of such cases, as well as the language of the statute, to conclude that the Costs of Construction constitute costs of "one or more projects" for purposes of Section 902(2)(E) of the Bankruptcy Code.
+The Costs of Construction may include certain administrative expenses, including employee salaries appropriately allocated to capital projects set forth on the Project List or professional fees and expenses, but we assume that all such costs are or will be directly related to the Project List and that the Board will not use the proceeds of the 2018 CIT Bonds to pay its general operating expenses.